rlehfeld/rpyc-ng/docs/docs/howto.rst

 etc., which may prevent you from establishing a direct TCP connection between two machines, crossing network  in two different networks.
 This may be done for security reasons or to simulate the environment where your product will be running, but it also hinders your ability to conduct tests.
-However, with RPyC you can overcome this limitation very easily: simply use the remote machine's ``socket`` module!
+However, with RPyC-NG you can overcome this limitation very easily: simply use the remote machine's ``socket`` module!

 Consider the following diagram: